aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/_index.md

 - [Overview of Annotations](/pdf/java/overview-of-annotations/) - learn which types of annotations are defined by the PDF specification, and what Aspose.PDF supports.
 - [Add, Delete and Get Annotation](/pdf/java/add-delete-and-get-annotation/) - this section explains how to work with all types of allowed annotations.
-- [Redact certain page region with RedactionAnnotation](/pdf/java/redact-certain-page-region-with-redactionannotation/) - how to redact certain page regions using RedactionAnnotations.
 - [Import and export annotation with XFDF format](/pdf/java/import-export-xfdf/) - Aspose.PDF library provided methods to import and export annotations data to XFDF files.